rev-net/memo/memo.md

 This means a revnet's total cash out fee is 5%, with 2.5% going to $REV and 2.5% to $NANA.

-Understanding the specifics first requires elaborating on a revnet's anatomy.
+Understanding the specific terms of the plan first requires elaborating on a revnet's anatomy.

+### 2.2 Anatomy of a revnet | Advanced

 Revnets unfold in stages.
 Each stage specifies five rules that dictate everything about how the revnet operates:

 | **Rule**      | **Description**                                                                                                                                                                                                                                                                                                                                                              |
 |---------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|